 - Don’t forget to floss!
 Flossing will remove dental plaque between teeth and along the gumline.

 - See your dentist regularly for professional dental cleanings and checkups.

 - Make sure your dental team is aware that you are being treated for diabetes.

 - If you have pain when you eat, sensitivity, bleeding gums or swollen gums, please let your dental team know.

 Caring for your smile when you have diabetes involves good oral hygiene and the help of your dental team to support your oral health efforts.
-To learn more, or to schedule a visit with Dr. Stuart Williams, please give us a call at 704-926-5162 today.
+To learn more, or to schedule a visit with Dr. Vaibhav Bajaj, please give us a call at 704-926-5162 today.